Wilber158/Uni-Vision/README.md

 - High-resolution textures and accurate geometry for realistic visualization

 ### QR Code Positioning
-- Single or multiple QR codes placed on campus for seamless user localization
+- Multiple QR codes placed on campus for seamless user localization
-- Automatic alignment and scaling of the 3D model based on the QR code(s) scanned
+- Automatic alignment and scaling of the 3D model based on the QR code scanned

 ### Augmented Reality (AR) Integration
-- Uses the device camera to overlay digital campus elements onto the real world
+- Uses the device camera to overlay digital campus elements onto the real-world
 - Interactive markers or hotspots within the campus model for easy navigation

 ### Cross-Platform Support